 Step by Step Guide for Obtaining a Real Estate License in Florida

 Here we’re going to walk you through the main steps for obtaining a real estate license in Florida.
 From pre-licensing to supervised instruction and 3.5-hour examinations, there are many steps to the process.
-If you persevere and work hard, you’ll get your Florida real estate broker license in no time.
+If you persevere and work hard, you’ll get your Florida real estate broker license / agent license in no time.

 Below we’ll go through the steps and give you an idea of what you can expect to go through during the process.

 1. Complete the Pre-Licensing Course

 The main pre-licensing course is a 63-hour course that can be completed online or in-person at a school.
 During the course, you’ll learn about several facets of real estate, from insurance coverage to factors affecting the price of a property.
 There are lots of intricate legal terms to remember, so it can be tricky for some.

 You might also take a sample Florida real estate exam during this 63-hour course, giving you an idea of what to expect from the real exam.
 From appraiser’s fees to insurance policies, your real estate knowledge will be truly put to the test.